Open-Source LLM Leaderboard: April 2026

 Llama 4 LicenseYesYesYesRestrictions above 700M MAU

 MIT (used by DeepSeek) is the most permissive.
 You can do anything with the model weights.
 Apache 2.0 (used by Qwen, GLM, Mistral) is similarly permissive but includes an explicit patent grant, which some legal teams prefer.
 Llama 4 License is permissive for most use cases but includes a usage threshold that large social media platforms would need to negotiate separately.
+Gemma License is permissive for commercial use but ties compliance to Google's prohibited-use policy, which is updated unilaterally and therefore adds a small ongoing review cost.

 The Self-Hosting Economics